 - C 8.1 Aircraft

 - C 8.2 Insurance

 - C 9.
 ARRIVALS

 - C 10.
 LANGUAGE

 - C 11.
 BRIEFINGS

 - C 12.
 SPECIFIC RULES

 - C 13.
 COMPETITION MAP

 - C 14.
 DOPING CONTROL

 - C 15.
 CORRESPONDENCE AND COMMUNICATION

-D. JUDGES AND JURY
+- D. JUDGES AND JURY

-D.1 GENERAL
+- D.1 GENERAL

-- D.1.1 The General Section of the Sporting Code (4.3.2) specifies that the International Jury must have a thorough knowledge of both the Sporting Code and the Rules and Regulations governing the event.
-4.3.3 requires International Judges to have detailed knowledge of the Rules and Regulations of the Sport concerned. - D.1.2 The General Section of the Sporting Code specifies that the International Jury (4.3.2) and the International Chief Judge (4.3.3) shall be appointed by the Commission concerned with the discipline (GAC). - D.1.3 In the event that an appointed Jury Member or the International Chief Judge is unable to take up his appointment, he must inform through his NAC, at the earliest possible moment FAI/GAC, the organizing NAC and the President of the Jury.
-A replacement will be appointed by the President of GAC following consultation with the Chairman of the Sub-Committee concerned and the organizing NAC.
+- D.1.1 The General Section of the Sporting Code (4.3.2) specifies that the international jury must have a thorough knowledge of both the Sporting Code and the Rules and Regulations governing the event.
+4.3.3 requires International Judges to have detailed knowledge of the Rules and Regulations of the Sport concerned.

+- D.1.2 The General Section of the Sporting Code specifies that the international jury (4.3.2) and the International Chief Judge (4.3.3) shall be appointed by the commission concerned with the discipline (GAC).

+- D.1.3 In the event that an appointed jury member or the international chief judge is unable to take up his appointment, he must inform through his NAC, at the earliest possible time, the FAI/GAC, the organizing NAC and the president of the jury.
+A replacement will be appointed by the president of GAC following consultation with the chairman of the sub-committee concerned and the organizing NAC.